 Royal Roads University caters primarily to mature students by offering applied and professional programs, and by delivering teaching models suited to working people.
 Small-group residencies—the on-campus portion of blended online courses—provide a valuable network of contacts, while small class sizes and group projects enhance learning.
 “RRU’s strength is in our differences, and our innovative learning and teaching model is catching the attention of universities around the world,” says president Allan Cahoon.
-RRU only offers ﬁrst- and second-year undergraduate courses to Canadian high school students who need to improve their English proficiency, and to international students.
+The university accepts transfer credits from colleges and universities across the country.
 A flexible admission policy allows those who don’t meet academic requirements to qualify based on formal and informal learning.
-Students choose from 11 undergrad degree programs,19 master’s degree programs, or 24 graduate certificates and diplomas.
+Students choose from 11 undergraduate degree completion programs (i.e., third- and fourth-year; RRU only offers ﬁrst- and second-year undergrad courses to international students), 19 master’s programs, or 25 graduate certificates and diplomas.
 An applied doctoral program in social sciences is also on offer.
 The campus, set on a former coal baron’s estate within the Hatley Park National Historic Site, a 20-minute drive west of Victoria, is surrounded by expansive gardens and wetlands.

 • Commerce in Entrepreneurial Management: This intensive bachelor program is designed to enable students to be successful innovators in new business ventures or to implement new ideas in established organizations.